 Legalized sports betting earned a green light from the Virginia General Assembly in April 2020.
 It opened the door for legal and regulated sportsbooks in the state.

 Virginia sportsbooks took the first bets in January 2021.
 But, there was a catch.

-The same in-state college sports that fill Virginia stadiums and arenas aren’t Virginia betting options as of now.
+The same in-state college sports that fill Virginia stadiums and arenas aren’t Virginia sports betting options as of now.

 That’s bad news in a state known for bowl game appearances and March Madness runs.
 So, the ban hits especially hard here.
 After all, Virginia doesn’t have any professional sports teams.
 A lot of the area’s sports culture is tied to college games.